Eschatologue/CM_wiki/docs/character-creation/feat/feat-origin.md

 ### Gunsmith Initiate

-*Origin Feat (Prerequisite: Dexterity or Intelligence 13+, Proficiency with Firearms)*
+*Origin Feat (Prerequisite: Dexterity or Intelligence 13+, English Language Proficiency)*

-You learned how to modify , granting you the following benefits:
+You have learned the way of the tea addicts.

+**Firearm Proficiency**
+You gain proficiency with Short-Arms.
+If you have proficiency with Martial weapons, you gain proficiency with all Firearms.

 **Efficient Augmentation**
 You gain Proficiency with Gunsmith's Tool.
-If you are already proficient with it, your Augmentation Limit is increased by half of your proficiency bonus.
+If you are already proficient with it, your Firearm Augmentation Limit is increased by half of your proficiency bonus.

 ---